dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 type Account = record { owner : principal; subaccount : opt Subaccount; };
 ```

 The canonical textual representation of the account follows the [definition in ICRC-1](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md).
-Note that ICRC-7 accounts have the same structure and follow the same overall principles as ICRC-1 accounts.
+ICRC-7 accounts have the same structure and follow the same overall principles as ICRC-1 accounts.

 ### Token Identifiers